scylladb/care-pet/docs/getting_started.md

 ### Architecture

--   migrate - creates the CarePet keyspace and tables
+-   migrate - Creates the CarePet keyspace and tables.
 -   sensor - generates a pet health data and pushes it into the storage
 -   server - REST API service for tracking the pets' health